wp-plugins/are-you-robot-recaptcha/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds the new google “Are you robot?” recaptcha to wp-login page, registration page, comment forms and buddypress registration page.
+Adds the new google “Are you robot?” recaptcha to wp-login page, registration page, comment forms, buddypress registration page and contact form 7.

 == Description ==